 \section{Physical Analysis}

 The best-fit model for the bulge indicates an extremely rapid initial star formation episode.
 We find that the first gas infall occurs at $t_1 \approx 0.1~\text{Gyr}$ after the birth of the Universe, with a very short infall duration of $\tau_1 \approx 0.09~\text{Gyr}$.
-The bulge’s primordial gas was accumulated and converted into stars on a timescale of order $10^8$ years, which is a near instantaneous collapse compared to the bulge's subsequent evolution.
+The bulge's primordial gas was accumulated and converted into stars on a timescale of order $10^8$~yr, which is a near-instantaneous collapse compared to the bulge's subsequent evolution.
 Such short collapse times naturally produce an early, $\alpha$-enhanced stellar population consistent with bulge age constraints.
-The corresponding star formation efficiency is $\mathrm{SFE} \approx 2.93~\text{Gyr}^{-1}$ for this initial burst, which implies the gas would be largely depleted in only $\sim0.34$~Gyr ($1/\mathrm{SFE}$).
-Such a high efficiency and brief timescale for the first episode are consistent with a classical rapid collapse scenario, producing a prompt enrichment of the bulge’s oldest stellar population \citep{Matteucci90}).
+The corresponding SFE is $\mathrm{SFE} \approx 2.93~\text{Gyr}^{-1}$ for this initial burst, which implies the gas would be largely depleted in only $\sim0.34$~Gyr ($1/\mathrm{SFE}$).
+Such a high efficiency and brief timescale for the first episode are consistent with a classical rapid collapse scenario, producing a prompt enrichment of the bulge's oldest stellar population \citep{Matteucci90}.

 By contrast, the second star formation episode is significantly delayed and more prolonged.
-This follows directly from the posterior’s preference for large $t_2$ and comparatively long $\tau_2$.
-The model’s second infall occurs at $t_2 \approx 5.1~\text{Gyr}$, several gigayears after the initial burst, and has an extended duration of $\tau_2 \approx 1.7~\text{Gyr}$.
-This delayed infall can be interpreted as a secondary gas accretion (e.g., through a merger or cooling flow) around 8.6~Gyr ago, which re-ignites star formation in the bulge.
-Star formation in the second phase remains efficient but is moderately reduced relative to the initial burst.
+This follows directly from the posterior's preference for large $t_2$ and comparatively long $\tau_2$.
+The model's second infall occurs at $t_2 \approx 5.1~\text{Gyr}$, several gigayears after the initial burst, and has an extended duration of $\tau_2 \approx 1.7~\text{Gyr}$.
+This delayed infall can be interpreted as a secondary gas accretion (e.g., through a merger or cooling flow) around 8.6~Gyr ago, which reignites the star formation in the bulge.
+The star formation in the second phase remains efficient but is moderately reduced relative to the initial burst.
 The best-fit $\Delta_{\rm SFE} \approx 0.72$ indicates that the second-phase SFE is about 28\% lower than in the first phase.
-In absolute terms, the second episode’s star formation efficiency is still on the order of $1.72~\text{Gyr}^{-1}$, sustaining rapid star formation, though not quite as extreme as the initial burst.
+In absolute terms, the second episode's SFE is still on the order of $1.72~\text{Gyr}^{-1}$, sustaining rapid star formation, though not quite as extreme as the initial burst.